TristenBitter/startup/notes.md

-Sweet!
-I know learning to use git hub will be super helpful in my future career.
 I learned that I need to pull new content and remember to commit and push my changes back up.

 Monday, Feb 5th, 2024         "HTML"
 I was able to implement the header of each of the files and link them together.